open-edge-insights/eii-tools/FpsCalculator/README.md

     Caution: This step will make the streams insecure.
 Please do not do it on a production machine.

+6. If using FpsCalculator in PROD mode, make sure to set required permissions to certificates.

+    ```sh
+        sudo chmod -R 777 ../../docker_setup/provision/Certificates/ca
+        sudo chmod -R 777 ../../docker_setup/provision/Certificates/root
+    ```

+    Caution: This step will make the certs insecure.
+Please do not do it on a production machine.

 ## Running FPS calculator

 1. Set environment variables accordingly in [config.json](config.json)